-The difference in our Fracture Care Clinics is how quickly we can see our patients, no appointment for fracture care is necessary, and how personal our interaction is between the patients and our Doctors.
+The difference in our Fracture Care Clinics is how quickly we can see our patients.
+Appointments for fracture care are not necessary.
+There is personal interaction between the patients and our Doctors.

 “We spend a lot of time going over the physical aspects of what a family can expect.
 We work with the patient and their families to ensure that every member of the family is comfortable with the treatment plan.”
 Shyam Kishan, MD